Volume 25, Issue 29 (9-2025) JNIP 2025, 25(29): 1-20 | Back to browse issues page

 URL: http://jnip.ir/article-1-1338-en.html

-Department of Psychology, Is.C., Islamic Azad University, Islamshahr, Iran
+Department of Psychology, Is.C., Islamic Azad University, Tehran, Iran

-The aim of this study was to evaluate the effectiveness of Acceptance and Commitment Therapy (ACT) on depression and life expectancy in the elderly over 60 years of age in Ekbatan.
-The statistical population of this study includes all the elderly over 60 years old living in Ekbatan town of Tehran in 2021.
-The number of sample members is 30 elderly people of this town who met the criteria for entering the research and were selected by hand.
-These individuals were then randomly assigned to the experimental and control groups by simple random sampling.
-The experimental group underwent acceptance and commitment group therapy in 8 sessions of 90 minutes and the control group remained on the waiting list.
-The main data of this study were obtained using Beck Depression Inventory (1969) and Schneider Life Examination Questionnaire (2000).
+The present study aimed to investigate the effectiveness of acceptance and commitment therapy (ACT) on depression and life expectancy in elderly people over 60 years of age in Ekbatan town.
+The statistical population of this study includes all elderly people over 60 years of age living in Ekbatan town, Tehran in 1400.
+The sample size was 30 elderly people in this town who met the inclusion criteria and were selected purposefully.
+Then, these people were randomly assigned to two experimental and control groups by drawing lots from the listed people.
+The experimental group underwent acceptance and commitment group therapy in 8 90-minute sessions, and the control group remained on the waiting list.
+The main data of this study were obtained using Beck Depression Inventory (1969) and Schneider Life Expectancy Inventory (2000).
 Descriptive statistics and inferential statistics (multivariate analysis of covariance) were used in data analysis.
-The results showed that acceptance and commitment-based therapy on depression and life expectancy is effective in the elderly over 60 years in Ekbatan.
+The results of the study indicated that acceptance and commitment therapy is effective on depression and life expectancy in elderly people over 60 years of age in Ekbatan town.

 Type of Study: Research | Subject: Special